rexresearch

 directly at my temples.
 Above the left hemisphere of my

-42-year-old male brain, they locate the dangling electrode, needed
+42-year-old male brain, they locate the dangling electrode,

-the securing tape hard into my scalp.
+hair and press the securing tape hard into my scalp.

 After restoring everything to its proper working position, the